 How the Learjet 75 fits into the Learjet 70/75 story

-Learjet 75 is the representative branch of the Learjet 70 / 75 family, capturing the final mainstream Learjet branch to reach production.
+Learjet 75 is an in-service member of the Learjet 70 / 75 family, known for the final mainstream Learjet branch to reach production.

 Service entry